Chloride Reduction Grant Guidelines

 Projects must demonstrate an improvement over existing conditions for water quality.

-The [Chloride Reduction Grant] funds physical water resource improvement and protection practices (best management practices - bmp) that have quantifiable benefits to water quality via chloride reduction.
+The Chloride Reduction Grant funds physical water resource improvement and protection practices (best management practices, abbreviated as BMP) that have quantifiable benefits to water quality via chloride reduction.
 Examples of projects include:

 Applications are reviewed by the members of the Lower Minnesota Collaborative.
 Projects are evaluated for how well they address the program outcomes below.
 Highly technical or complicated projects may be referred to the Collaborative chloride technical panel for review and recommendation.